Emotiv/cortex-example/csharp/README.md

 ### Notes
 * You must login and logout via EMOTIV App.
 * You must use EMOTIV App to grant AccessRight for the App one time for one emotiv user.
-* You need a valid license to subscribe EEG data, Performance metrics data, Record Data, InjectMarker.
+* You need a valid license to subscribe EEG data, Performance metrics data.
 * The Examples are only demo for some Apis not all apis and to be continue updating.